Coulman Island

+Geology

 The island is composed of several overlapping shield volcanoes that form part of the Hallett Volcanic Province of the McMurdo Volcanic Group.
 A 5 km wide and 700 m deep caldera called the Hawkes Heights can be found on the south end of the island.

 Important Bird Area (IBA)

-The island was founded in 1841, however, the island is currently recognized as an important bird area because it holds a huge super-colony of emperor penguins and is the largest colony of this species in the world.
+The island is currently recognized as an important bird area because it holds a huge super-colony of emperor penguins and is the largest colony of this species in the world.
 However, scientists speculate that this colony could hold more birds than what they have estimated.
 More than 26,000 chicks have been counted during the 2018-2019 breeding season indicating that the number of adults ranged from 30,000 to 35,000 breeding pairs.
 The sheer numbers of penguins on the island had also led scientists to think that there have been potentially larger emperor penguin super-colonies that may have existed in the past before being wiped out during the last ice age.

+Geography

+Coulman Island is in the Ross Sea to the southeast of Daniell Peninsula, and east of the ice tongues of Borchgrevink Glacier and Mariner Glacier, which extend into Lady Newnes Bay to the southwest of the island.

+Glacier Strait separates the island from the mainland.

+Hawkes Heights dominate the south of the island.

+Capes on the east side are, from north to south, Cape Wadworth, Cape Main and Cape Anne.